sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 	- :string
 	- :text
 	- :timestamp
-- Checkout sinatra's autoreload [gem](https://rubygems.org/gems/sinatra-auto-reload/versions/0.0.6) if you're tired on constantly restarting your server.
+- Checkout sinatra's autoreload [gem](https://rubygems.org/gems/sinatra-auto-reload/versions/0.0.6) if you're tired of constantly restarting your server.

 ##Bonus

-An artist can have many songs and a manager can have many artists: configure your app to make sure it is configured with these relationships using [official docs](http://guides.rubyonrails.org/association_basics.html).
-P.S.
-We're learning this next week.
+An artist can have many songs and a manager can have many artists: configure your app to make sure it is configured with these relationships using [Active Record Associations](http://guides.rubyonrails.org/association_basics.html).
+(We're learning this next week.)
 * _Hint: In addition to the code you have to add to the models, you'll have to add foreign keys to both the `artists` and `songs` tables._